Emanuel Xavier: Awards and honors

 In 2010, the Equality Forum named Xavier an LGBTQ History Month Icon.

-The American Library Association selected his poetry collections If Jesus Were Gay and Nefarious for its Over the Rainbow Books lists in 2011 and 2015, respectively.
+The American Library Association selected Xavier's poetry collections If Jesus Were Gay and Nefarious for its Over the Rainbow book lists in 2011 and 2015, respectively.

-Four of Xavier’s books have received International Latino Book Awards—Radiance, Selected Poems of Emanuel Xavier, Love(ly) Child, and the anthology Me No Habla With Acento: Contemporary Latino Poetry.
-Three of his books have been finalists for Lambda Literary Awards: the novel Christ Like, the anthology Bullets & Butterflies: queer spoken word poetry, and the poetry collection Love(ly) Child.
+Xavier's books Radiance, Selected Poems of Emanuel Xavier, and Love(ly) Child, as well as the anthology Me No Habla With Acento: Contemporary Latino Poetry, received recognition from the International Latino Book Awards.
+Three of his books were finalists for Lambda Literary Awards: the novel Christ Like, the anthology Bullets & Butterflies: Queer Spoken Word Poetry, and the poetry collection Love(ly) Child.

 He is the recipient of a Gay City Impact Award and the Marsha A. Gomez Cultural Heritage Award.

-Xavier has served as a judge for the Lambda Literary Awards and as poetry judge for the 2023 Saints & Sinners LGBTQ+ Literary Festival.
+Xavier has served as a judge for the Lambda Literary Awards and as a poetry judge for the 2023 Saints & Sinners LGBTQ+ Literary Festival.
 He was inducted into the Saints & Sinners LGBTQ+ Literary Festival Hall of Fame in 2023.

+In 2025, Xavier participated in a Lambda Literary Retreat screenwriting cohort mentored by Steven Canals.

+In 2026, Xavier was awarded a fellowship residency at the Virginia Center for the Creative Arts based on an excerpt from his memoir.